-If your students are keen on taking this activity further, you can suggest the following extended learning activities to them.
+If your students are really keen on taking up this activity further, then you can suggest to them the following extended learning activities.

 - i.
-Students can be taught how to use and refer to Field Guides, which can help them identify more birds in the area. - ii.
-Students can create a repository or database, attendance register of birds of the surrounding area, by documenting them on flash cards or posters. - iii.
-Students can follow the same bird for an entire year and make notes on seasonal variation in the behaviour and anatomy (for example, peacocks shed their long tails in the winter). - iv.
-Students can document the cultural history and stories on birds, by interviewing elders in the neighbourhood.
-This could also serve as the starting point of a preliminary ethnoornithology study or a study of the relationship of human beings and birds. - v.
-Students may be encouraged to upload their observations and photographs to social media with appropriate hashtags (#).
+Students can be taught how to use and refer Field Guides, which can help them identify more birds in the area. - ii.
+Students can create a repository or database of birds of the surrounding area, by documenting them on flash cards or posters. - iii.Students can follow the same bird for an entire year and make notes on seasonal variation in behaviour and anatomy (for example, peacocks shed their long tails in the winter). - iv.
+Students can document cultural history and stories on birds, by interviewing elders in their neighbourhood.
+This could also serve as the starting point to a preliminary ethno-ornithology study or on the relationship between humans and birds. - v.
+Students may be encouraged to upload their observations and photographs on social media with appropriate hashtags (#).